-Primary Montessori Primary Guide (Ages 3 to 5): Shelley Schaguaard
+Montessori Primary Guide (Ages 3 to 5): Shelley Schaugaard

-Shelley is so excited to be a part of the Primary Classroom, which is a Montessori preschool and kindergarten program.
+Shelley is excited to be a part of the Primary Classroom, which is a Montessori preschool and kindergarten program.
 She has almost 15 years of experience teaching and mentoring children in many different settings.
-Most recently, she has been teaching preschool in her home.
+Prior to coming to Pocatello Valley Montessori, she taught preschool in her home.
 She finds the excitement and enthusiasm that kids have for learning at this age such a joy to be a part of, and she loves to be able to provide a child’s first introduction to school in an atmosphere that feels safe, loving, and nurturing.

 Primary Montessori Primary Guide (Ages 3 to 5): Amy Holgate